mevivekmevivek/Revenue-Forecast-From-Business-chat-Text-Data/Readme.txt

 data and used boosting algorithms to forecast the revenues.The best results we could achieve are R Squared of 0.82 using an averaged model

-1) for mining the data we have used nltk library along with some text mining techniques
+1) for mining the data we have used nltk library along with some text mining techniques (regular expressions)
 2) VARMAX
 3) SARIMAX
 4) XGB, LGB